StrangeRanger/bash-style-guide/README.md

 ## Preface

-This guide will try to be as objective as possible, providing reasoning for why certain decisions were made.
-For choices that are purely aesthetic (and may not be universally agreeable) they will exist in the `Aesthetics` section below.
+This guide will try to be as objective as possible, providing reasoning for why individual decisions were made.
+For choices that are purely aesthetic (and may not be universally agreeable), they will exist in the `Aesthetics` section below.

 ## Aesthetics